PDF-version also available.

 Existing programming languages often contain building blocks that are esoteric, experimental and very difficult to understand.
-You don’t want business critical code to unecessarily use such constructs, when existing, established and well understood constructs are sufficient.
+You don’t want business critical code to unnecessarily use such constructs, when existing, established and well understood constructs are sufficient.

-Regarding recruitment of programmers, if your code is built with well-understood, simple yet powerful building blocks, programmer recruitment for those parts is easier and reduces the dependence on programmers knowledgable of esoteric and experimental programming techniques.
+Regarding recruitment of programmers, if your code is built with well-understood, simple yet powerful building blocks, programmer recruitment for those parts is easier and reduces the dependence on programmers knowledgeable of esoteric and experimental programming techniques.

 You want quality assurance involved at function level.

 If your business domain has functionality available as functions in a program, you can involve testers on the function level.
 They can test functions without developer tooling and test software directly in their browser, without knowing source control systems or how to set up and maintain complex build-environments.

 If your software project has programming tasks that are functions that do computation, you can specify and outsource those parts.
 The required knowledge needed to participate in programming is the progsbase building-blocks that are well-established programming techniques.

 You want to sell software that can be used in any other programming language.

 If you are selling software libraries and want your software to be available in any programming language, you can develop your software using progsbase and create packages for each language for your customers to use.

 You want your customers to reuse your software in their own solutions